bennidi/kermit/README.md

 # Usage

-To execute a Kermit setup simply do
+To execute a Kermit setup simply run

     $ node kermit.js --script=<relative-path-to-script>

-Run one of the examples in `

 For starters, here is an example of a simple setup that will download online content to local storage (you can scrape the offline content later).